jzu/carousel/README.md

 `./carousel [number]`

 At launch, the first picture is displayed in full screen.
 Hitting "0" starts rolling, displaying pictures contained in subdirectory `./0/`.
-Then, hitting "1" switches to bank 1 (pictures in `./1/`), and you can browse through images by using the left and right arrows; same for banks 2, 3, etc. After the last picture, the first one is used, and vice versa.
+Then, hitting "1" switches to bank 1 (pictures in `./1/`), and you can browse through images by using the left and right arrows; same for banks 2, 3, etc. Up to 9 subdirectories are available.
+After the last picture, the first one is used, and vice versa.
 If no pictures are to be found there, the key is inactive.
 Switching back to the main series of pictures by hitting "0" resumes the automation.
+PgUp increments the picture index by 50 by default (with rollover), PgDn decrements (stops at zero), e.g. in the case of resuming at about the middle of the set after an interruption .
 Hitting "q" or Escape exits.

 A simple numerical argument can be provided, which is the delay between pictures for the main series.
 It overrides the default duration (6 seconds).